 - Upload 2 photos of your symptoms with the assessment

-- Choose your preferred treatment option and place your order
+- Choose your preferred treatment option

 - Your ZAVA doctor will check your assessment and photo and approve treatment if it’s right for you

 - Your treatment can then be posted to your preferred address

 - Put the medicine on the area affected by your psoriasis symptoms.
 Dovonex should only be applied to your body and not your face.

 - Make sure to use a thick layer of ointment